stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 and the backend will respond to those requests with more JSON full of data, to be shown to the user.

 ### WebApp idea
-* Describe the idea
+* TODO: Describe the idea

 ### Backend
-* Describe the Haskell backend and API endpoints
+* TODO: Describe the Haskell backend and API endpoints

 ### Frontend
-* Describe the Purescript frontend and how it uses the API endpoints
+* TODO: Describe the Purescript frontend and how it uses the API endpoints

 ### Changing the app
-* Implement a minor change on the backend that causes the frontend to fail on runtime
+* TODO: Implement a minor change on the backend that causes the frontend to fail on runtime
-* Fix the frontend
+* TODO: Fix the frontend
-* Show how clunky is having an app this way
+* TODO: Show how clunky is having an app this way

 ## Tutorial
 ### Connecting the types on the backend to the frontend
-* How to change the backend to enable it to use puescript-bridge
+* TODO: How to change the backend to enable it to use puescript-bridge
-* How to change the frontend to use purescript-bridge generated results
+* TODO: How to change the frontend to use purescript-bridge generated results

 ### Using generics to simplify communication
-* Changing backend endpoints to use generic fromJson/toJson
+* TODO: Changing backend endpoints to use generic fromJson/toJson
-* Changing frontend endpoints to use generic fromJson/toJson
+* TODO: Changing frontend endpoints to use generic fromJson/toJson

 ### Changing the app again
-* Implement another minor change on the backend
+* TODO: Implement another minor change on the backend
-* Run the new toolchain to auto-extend the change
+* TODO: Run the new toolchain to auto-extend the change
-* The frontend doesn't typecheck.
+* TODO: The frontend doesn't typecheck.
 Fix it.
-* Everything works!
+* TODO: Everything works!

 ### Analysing the result
 Thanks to purescript-bridge, we have removed the mental tax on the shared types on the frontend.